seaona/test-extension/README.md

 # Test Extension
-This is a simple extension that can be used for testing MetaMask connection using `metamask-inpage-provider` and `extension-port-stream`.
+This is a simple extension that can be used for testing MetaMask connection using `@metamask/providers`.
-- `Main` branch is a Manifest V2 Chrome extension
+- `main` branch is a Manifest V2 Chrome extension
 - `MV3` branch will be a Manifest V3 Chrome extension

 ![popup](./images/popup.png)